Bonjour le monde

 which they are defined, starting with the ruby examples, as this is the

 only way to really understand the use of FeResPost objects.

-FeResPost is distributed under the GPL license, the sources are also
+FeResPost is distributed under the LGPL license, the sources are also

 distributed for re-compilation or modification and re-distribution :

 are distributed for several versions of FeResPost and include ruby

 extensions for Linux and Windows, COM component for Windows, and a .NET